A man stands and speaks in front of a group of sitting students in a grassy meadow with ocean in the background.

 • 9am - 1pm

-Join Naturalist Joel Robinson for an educational walk on the Dangermond Preserve.
-Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in the coastal sagebrush.
-You never know what exciting experiences will emerge during a Naturalist Walk!
-This opportunity is open to all ages and consists of walking a flat, 1-mile coastal trail with adjacent bluffs.
+Join Naturalist Joel Robinson for an educational hike on the Dangermond Preserve.
+Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in the old growth oak woodlands.
+You never know what exciting experiences will emerge during a naturalist walk!
+This opportunity is open to all ages and consists of walking along a flat 4-mile out and back trail, adjacent to a creek.
 Upon registering, you will receive additional details and expectations about the event.

 Sign Up Here

-• Join Naturalist Joel Robinson for an educational walk on the Dangermond Preserve.
-Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in the coastal sagebrush.
+Join Naturalist Joel Robinson for an educational walk on the Dangermond Preserve.
+Learn about the plants and animals around you, stop to observe birds flying overhead or insects crawling across the path, and immerse your senses in sea breeze.
 You never know what exciting experiences will emerge during a Naturalist Walk!
-This opportunity is open to all ages and consists of walking a flat, 1-mile coastal trail with adjacent bluffs.
+This opportunity is open to all ages and consists of walking a flat, 1-mile coastal trail with adjacent bluffs and walking on the beach.
 Upon registering, you will receive additional details and expectations about the event.

 Oregon Volunteer Naturalist A volunteer naturalist at Cascade Head Preserve. © Molly Dougherty/TNC